RaphaelVRossi/meli-proxy/core/README.md

 If you want to learn more about GraalVM, please visit its website: https://www.graalvm.org/ .

+All api are redirect to [Mercado Livre API](https://developers.mercadolibre.com.ar/pt_br)

 This project uses [Redis Client](https://quarkus.io/guides/redis)

 ## Running Redis docker